buildfoundation/mainframer/recipes/SETUP_REMOTE_MACHINE.md

 ## Recipe: Setup Remote Machine

-Bash script that allows easily add new users with ssh keys to the remote machine.
+Bash script that allows easily add new users with SSH keys to the remote machine.

 How to use: